groupon/monsoon/README.md

 The project is extensible and allows for new datasources to be created, so it's not just Java it can monitor.

-It should be easy to implement a new processor, to direct monitored data to systems other than monitord.
+It should be easy to implement a new processor, to direct monitored data to other systems.

 Usage
 ----